manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   comment: [
     When the user loads a playlist, the request is handled by a method in PlaylistController which uses playlistTracksDAO to store the new tracks added in the playlist.

+    If the submitted tracks are not owned by the user, the request is rejected.

-    If a RuntimeException occours or if everything went fine, the user is redirected to the home page.
+    If a RuntimeException occurs or if everything went fine, the user is redirected to the home page.
   ],
 )